jteerice/jteerice.github.io/_posts/2023-03-03-TryHackMe-Alfred.md

 ---
 layout: post
-title: Pentesting&#58; TryHackMe/Alfred
+title: Pentesting&#58; TryHackMe/Kenobi
 ---

-## TryHackMe: Alfred Write-up
+## TryHackMe: Kenobi Write-up

 This was a super fun box that leveraged a misconfiguration with SMB and a vulnerable version of ProFtpd.